 7. The Right Coffee Mug

-Brewing the Perfect Cup of Coffee using a French Press
+Putting It All Together: Brewing the Perfect Cup Using a French Press

 1. Measure Your Coffee